Are you worried about liquidating your company if it has a Bounce Back Loan?

-What happens if you I do not pay back the Bounce Back Loan?
+What happens if I do not pay back the Bounce Back Loan?

-Failing to pay back your BBL is a clear warning sign of company insolvency.
-When this happens, the company director(s) is at risk, unless there is reasonable behaviour exercised.
-Basically, creditors (anyone owed money) become a priority, and the directors have to act in the best interests of the creditors.
+Defaulting on your Bounce Back Loan is a clear warning sign of company insolvency.
+When this happens, creditors (anyone owed money) become a priority, and the directors have to act in their best interests.
 If you fail to make the loan repayments then expect action to be taken by lenders in order recover the debt.
 So, expect the normal enforcement and chasing procedures i.e. letters, phone calls, court action, bailiffs.

 Liquidation is a quick way to close the company, it involves ceasing to trade and turning all assets into cash by ‘liquidating’ them.
 This money is then used to pay back creditors.
 There are two types of liquidation; creditors voluntary which is started by the directors, and compulsory which is started by creditors via a court procedure and overseen by a licensed insolvency practitioner.

-Can I be made personally liable for my BBL during company liquidation?
+Can I be made personally liable for my Bounce Back Loan during company liquidation?

 Initially, the answer is no. But, there are some caveats to this.

 If you use the BBL funds for anything not financially beneficial for the company then you may be held personally liable.
 So, the funds can be used to pay wages, by supplies, settle bills BUT if you, as the director, are found to take advantage and use the funds to pay personal loans off or invest in property etc, then personal liability is expected.
 When the company becomes insolvent the licensed insolvency practitioner has the role of investigating the directors’ actions – which includes seeing how the BBL was used.
 If it is deemed that the money has been “stolen” from the company then they will pursue the director for this.